Skip to main content

 Click here to continue shopping.

-Orders over R1500 free Delivery - Turn around time for all national deliveries are 4-5 working days
+PLEASE NOTE, NO ONLINE ORDERS WILL BE TAKEN FROM THE 12 DECEMBER 2024-13 JANUARY 2025.
+Orders over R1500 free Delivery - Turn around time for all national deliveries are 4-5 working days.

 The History Of Biltong Is Actually Very Interesting